Government of the 28th Dáil: Attorney General

 David Byrne SC was appointed by the president as Attorney General on the nomination of the Taoiseach.
 In 1999, he resigned on his nomination as European Commissioner.
-On 17 July 1999, Michael McDowell SC was appointed by the president as Attorney General on the nomination of the Taoiseach.
+On 7 July 1999, Michael McDowell SC was appointed by the president as Attorney General on the nomination of the Taoiseach.

-Ministers of State
+Ministers of state

-On 26 June 1997, the Government on the nomination of the Taoiseach appointed Séamus Brennan to the post of Minister for State at the Department of the Taoiseach with special responsibility as Government Chief Whip and Bobby Molloy to the position of Minister of State to the Government.
-On 1 July 1997, the Government on the nomination of the Taoiseach appointed Michael Smith and Liz O'Donnell.
-On 8 July 1997, the Government on the nomination of the Taoiseach appointed the other Ministers of State.

 Confidence in the government

 After evidence given by Ahern at the Moriarty Tribunal, a motion of no confidence was proposed in the government.
 This was then debated on 30 June 2000 as a motion of confidence in the government, proposed by the Taoiseach.
 It was approved by the Dáil.

 Dissolution

 On 25 April 2002, the president dissolved the Dáil on the advice of the Taoiseach, and a general election was held on 17 May.
-The members of the 29th Dáil met on 6 June and Bertie Ahern was re-appointed as Taoiseach and formed a new government.
+The 29th Dáil met on 6 June and Bertie Ahern was re-appointed as Taoiseach and formed a new government.